lavary/sked/README.md

 [![Latest Unstable Version](https://poser.pugx.org/lavary/sked/v/unstable.svg)](https://packagist.org/packages/lavary/sked)

-Sked is a framework-agnostic package for creating cron jobs using a fluent API.
-It's been built on top of the powerful [Laravel task scheduler](https://laravel.com/docs/master/scheduling), but the effort has been made to make it available to other environments and contexts, while providing additional features.
+Sked is a framework-agnostic package to schedule periodic tasks (cronjobs) in the PHP evironment, using a fluent API.
+Sked is the improved version of the powerful [Laravel task scheduler](https://laravel.com/docs/master/scheduling).

 Sked is wirtten in PHP but it can execute console commands, shell scripts or PHP CLI scripts.

+The idea is quite simple, we create our tasks using `Schedule` as `.php` files in the `Tasks/` directory within our project's root directory.
+Then we run the command which is shipped with Sked.
+We'll get to it in a moment.

 ## Installation